microsoft/Pyjion/pep.rst

 According to [#code-object-count]_, a run of the Python test suite results in about 72,395 code objects being created.
-On a 64-bit CPU that would result in 4,633,280 bytes of extra memory being used if all code objects were alive at once.
+On a 64-bit CPU that would result in 4,633,280 bytes of extra memory being used if all code objects were alive at once and had nothing set in their ``co_extra`` fields.

 Example Usage
 =============

 A JIT for CPython
 -----------------

 Pyjion
-//////
+''''''

 The Pyjion project [#pyjion]_ has used this proposed API to implement a JIT for CPython using the CoreCLR's JIT [#coreclr]_.
 Each code